 Current project operations give priority to recreational uses of the lake during the summer.
 During the summer the water level is maintained within six inches of 160.2 feet NGVD29 datum.
 This stable water level facilitates the use of simple dock structures and increases predictability when navigating boats around rocks.

 Outside the summer months, other factors are foremost in the management objectives.
 With concerns about dewatering fish eggs laid in the fall, the fall water level sets the minimum allowed water level until the following summer.
 This means that having room in Green Lake to absorb heavy spring runoff requires the lake be drawn down in the fall, and that the drawdown is completed before the fish in question spawn.
+As covered above in Sections 5.4.5.4 and 5.4.6.4, the fall/winter/spring maximum drawdown level alone is sufficient to protect fish eggs in Green Lake.
+The fall drawdown timing restrictions should be removed.

 Another issue affecting lake residents as more permanent dock structures are built around the lake is ice.
 The maximum drawdown allowed by the Project is 2.2 feet below the summer range.
 During a heavy ice year with ice motion this is not enough of a height buffer to guarantee that structures that are near or under water in the summer will be protected from ice.
 It is not uncommon to have 2.5 feet of ice on some parts of the lake.
 When this ice is floating it rises about 3 inches above the water level, but pushed against the shore by wind it will rise 30 inches above the bottom.